marl/medleydb/medleydb/sql/README.md

 You can create an SQLAlchemy session and run queries using the following example:

-    import medleyalchemy as m
+    import medleydb.sql as m

     session = m.session("database.sql")
     session.query(m.model.Track).all()

 You can also create a new database using

-    import medleyalchemy as m
+    import medleydb.sql as m

     session = m.session()
     m.from_medleydb(session)